How Does Para Ice Hockey Work?

 Holding/Hooking with the sled — Using the sled to pin or trap an opponent against the boards or on the ice.
 Because sleds are lower and wider than a standing body, this type of interference is uniquely possible in para ice hockey.

-Like wheelchair curling, para ice hockey uses a single classification: athletes must have a significant impairment affecting their lower body that prevents them from playing regular ice hockey.
-Common impairments include amputation, paraplegia, and other conditions affecting leg function.
+Yes — para ice hockey at the Paralympic level is a mixed-gender sport.
+There is no separate women's tournament; men and women compete together on the same teams.
+Classification requires a significant impairment affecting the lower body that prevents playing regular ice hockey — common impairments include amputation, paraplegia, and other conditions affecting leg function.

 For a complete overview of classification systems across all Paralympic winter sports, see our Paralympic Classification Explained guide.